 Why you need travel insurance for a weekend Black Friday getaway

 Simply put, medical expenses for emergency treatment outside of Canada can be costly.

-According to the Government of Canada, you should have travel insurance no matter where you're going, even if it is just a day trip to the United States.
+According to the Government of Canada, you should have travel insurance no matter where you're going.

 "Your Canadian insurance is almost certainly not valid outside Canada," it says on the government's website dedicated to Canadian travellers.
 "Foreign hospitals can be very expensive and may require immediate cash payment.
 You could face years of debt paying off the costs of treatment for an illness or accident you suffered abroad."

 Cross border travel insurance: Don't leave Canada without it